Shanghai to Lhasa Train

 As mentioned earlier, you should book your ticket early so that you can get your preferred accommodation.
 During your travel date, make sure that you are already at the train station at least 60 minutes before the departure of the train.
 Make sure also that you are boarding the right train.

 Before you board train Z164, your Tibet Travel Permit will be checked.
 The Tibet Travel Permit can only be applied through a registered Tibet Travel Agency on behalf of the individual traveler.
-If you travel with us, you just need to email us the info page of your passport and China Visa 10 working days before your departure date.
-We would ensure that you have this permit before boarding the train.
+If you travel with us, we would ensure that you have this permit before boarding the train.

 The easiest and time-saving way to travel from Shanghai to Lhasa is to take a plane from Shanghai to Xining (the real starting point of the Qinghai-Tibet Railway), and then take a train from Xining to Tibet.
 There are several daily trains to Lhasa in Xining, and the capacity even exceeds that of Shanghai to Lhasa.
 It is much easier to get a train ticket.